Sennentuntschi: Plot

 The film begins with a mother and young daughter mushroom-hunting in the forest of the Swiss Alps.
 While searching for more mushrooms, the girl finds a mysterious boy shining a light, directing her to a cluster of mushrooms.
-As she collects the mushrooms, she discovers a skeleton in among the cluster and screams in horror.
-The police arrive at the location to investigate the skeleton, which the autopsy confirms that a man died in the spot about thirty years ago.
+As she collects the mushrooms, she discovers a human skeleton in the cluster and screams in horror.
+The police arrive at the location to investigate the skeleton, which the autopsy confirms that a man died on the spot about thirty years ago.
 To identify the youth she encountered, the police officer present the girl photos of boys who were reported missing, which she points to the image of the boy she witnessed identified as Albert Parpan, who was reported missing in 1975.
-The police officer believed that the girl has seen a ghost, as the youth was reported missing years ago.
+The police officer believed that the girl has seen a ghost, as the youth was reported missing about thirty years ago.
 The girl's mother tells the officer a story of another police officer who didn't believe in ghosts.

 The story flashes back to 1975 in Grison Alps, Switzerland.
 A young priest is found hanged in a church tower.
 The coroner and local police sheriff Sebastian Reusch deduced the priest's death to be suicide by hanging.
 Shortly after the priest's funeral, a mysterious girl appears in the village.
 As the villagers shared rumors about the girl, they began to suspect that the girl was responsible for the death of the priest, and became wary and hostile towards her, especially the local bishop, who believed that she is a devil as she's shown to have a profound aversion to a cross.
 The bishop was escorted from the police station by Reusch, who protected the girl as he suspects that she wasn't raised in a civilized environment.
 The girl, despite being mute and somewhat feral, is shown to be flirtatious towards Reusch despite his self-control.
 Intrigued by the girl's behavior, Reusch wants to find out the truth about her.